Revised: June 2021

 The means and manner of working we have already determined.
 Now we will speak of the Vessel and Furnace, of what sort, and of what materials they must be made.
 Whereas Nature by a natural fire decocts the metals in the mines and she denies the like decoction to be made without a vessel fit for it.
 If it is our purpose to imitate Nature in concocting, why do we reject her vessel?

-Nature, through the natural sub-consious process, “meditates” the chakras on the surface of the glass vessel.
+Nature, that is, through the Universal and ‘personal’ subconscious, “meditates” the chakras on the surface of the glass vessel.
 She does not “decoct” the “completed” vessel itself, except in a crude sense.
 The Glass Vessel is the human aura, which has been present since birth, but it, too, must be refined through meditation, and imagination.
 The 'image' of a perfect vessel in meditation is required.
 The “ragged edged” of the natural aura must be refined to bring the entire vessel to its perfect proportions of five units wide by eight units high (5/8ths, the Golden Mean).
 This is a perfect egg-shaped body of light substance.
 At a certain point in our evolution self-consciousness takes up the intention to cooperate with nature to perfect the aura.
+Self-consciousness does not do this directly, but through a series of meditation over time.
 Other authors of the Qabalah name this light body, כלי, klee, 'vase, or vessel.'
 Technically, and Qabalistically speaking, any desire can form a klee, a vessel or body of sorts, for the purpose of receiving light.
 At the level of the Magnum Opus, and the True Alchemy, however, the klee is a much larger body of imagined light-substance forming a very real egg-shaped body of Light surrounding the physical body.
 The human physical body is actually the 'yolk' of the Phoenix within this egg-shaped vase, the Glass Vessel.
 The gematria of כלי is 60, which equals the Latin, balneum, the 'bath.'
 The yolk is 'bathed' within the vessel, where the King and His Bride are conjoined.

 Let us first of all see in what place the metals are made.
 It does appear evidently in the places of Minerals, that in the bottom of the mountain there is heat continually alike, the nature of which is always to ascend, and in the ascension it always dries up, and coagulates the thicker and grosser water hidden in the belly, or veins of the earth, or mountain, into ARGENT-VIVE.
 And if the mineral fatness of the same place arising out of the earth be gathered warm together in the veins of the earth, it runs through the mountain and becomes SULPHUR.
 And as a man may see in the foresaid veins of the place, that SULPHUR engendered of the fatness of the earth (as is before touched) meets with ARGENT-VIVE (as it is also written) in the veins of the earth, begetting the thickness of mineral water.
 There, through the continual equal heat in the mountain, in long process of time diverse metals are engendered, according to the diversity of the place.